goadesign/examples/code_regen/README.md

 // extra end_implement
 ```

-Running `make` causes the file to get replaces with a newly generated scaffold
+Running `make` causes the file to get replaced with a newly generated scaffold
 where both the content of the controller methods and the code in between the
 `extra start_implement` and `extra end_implement` tags is copied over.